CaptainCodeman/gce-cache-cluster/example/readme.md

 ## Installing

 This example is based on deployment to Docker Optimized GCE instances.
-You should change any refereces to the project, zones and buckets to match your project.
+You should change any references to the project, zones and buckets to match your project.

 Install and setup: